JuliaGizmos/Interact.jl/README.md

 ## Example notebooks

-The best way to learn to use the interactive widgets is to try out the example notebooks in the doc/notebooks/ directory.
+The best way to learn to use the interactive widgets is to try out the example notebooks and the tutorial in the doc/notebooks/ directory.
 Start up IJulia from doc/notebooks/:

 ```julia
 using IJulia